 Today, however, I'm not thinking so much of bridges in new relationships.
 I'm thinking of damaged ones.
-Bridges in broken friendships, strained marriages, frail-and-weakening paths between parents and children...these are on my mind this Easter Sunday.
+Bridges in broken friendships, strained marriages, frail-and-weakening paths between parents and children...these bridges are on my mind today.

 Sometimes I think the problem is that we try to rebuild or duplicate bridges in hurting relationships, instead of beginning new construction with a person.
 Maybe trying to patch a broken bridge is like trying to build a sandcastle with dry loose grainy sand.
 It looks like it should work, but things just keep shifting and sliding out of place.

 What if there is a more creative option?
 Maybe rebuilding old bridges is aiming low.
 Maybe some bridges are desolated, and we are better served by starting new ones with that person.
 I don't picture us having only one bridge to a person.
 In my mind, I see a number of bridges...like a network of blood vessels or branches on a tree growing and reaching towards their goal.
 Because, like the people they reach, bridges can be rich and varied, specific and personal.
 There are many ways to connect with someone.
 Why place all our efforts in one area?

 Here is where it behooves you to believe there is something larger than you at work in the universe.
 Sure, building a new bridge to a new person can be challenging.
 But building with a person where bridges are decayed or even annihilated?
 Well, you're not going to want to do that on your own, Honey.
 Trust me.